matejkosiarcik/sitemap2urllist/README.md

 (xpath: `/sitemapindex/sitemap/loc`).
 If you would like to see this feature, please open an issue.

-## Similar projects
+## Alternatives

-I could not find anything available to run locally (from terminal).

 - Website converter
   [robhammond.co/tools/xml-extract](https://robhammond.co/tools/xml-extract)
+  (does not have export functionality)

+I could not find anything available to run locally (cli/app).